This article is a continuation of the explanation of configuring Sales Transaction Types.

 These will be displayed on a line-by-line basis for each item in the Cart.

-After creating custom Transaction Line-item fields, they will be available for use in the layout of the Order Cart and PDF Cart.
+After creating custom Transaction Line-item fields, they will be available for use in the layout of the Order Cart and PDF Cart, or any of the Order Center views.

 See the line item fields in the example below: Delivery Date (a custom field of type Date), Remark (type single line text), Shipped (type checkbox)